 TC exam guidance

-Follow our step-by-step guide to get ready for your exams.
+Follow our step-by-step guide to get ready for your assessments.

-All TC-level exams (including mocks) are conducted through the Cirrus online platform using remote invigilation.
+All TC-level assessments (including mocks) are conducted through the online assessment platform using remote invigilation.

-To make sure you’re fully prepared, and help remove some of the stress, we’ve explained how it works and what you must do to get ready for exam day.
+To make sure you’re fully prepared, and help remove some of the stress, we’ve explained how it works and what you must do to get ready for assessment day.

 Please read through all the guidance below to understand what happens when, and what you need to do when.